Blazor-Console/HACC/README.md

 * https://github.com/JessicaMulein/PlayZMachine will be based on this
 * A possible BBS with door games like ZMachine and a sea-faring game I'm writing in a private repo, (top secret!) which used to have the only test harness solution containing both the source and test repos.

+# About
+This project was built and is maintained by the [Digital Defiance](https://digitaldefiance.org) / [GitHub](https://github.com/Digital-Defiance) - a group of like-minded engineers working together to improve the world and have fun in the process.